bigbluebutton/bbb-install/README.md

 ~~~
 $ wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -h
 Installer script for setting up a BigBlueButton 2.0 server.

-Also supports installation of
-coturn (TURN) on a separate server and configuring BigBlueButton to use the TURN server.
+This script also supports installation of a separate coturn (TURN) server on a separate server.

 USAGE:
     bbb-install.sh [OPTIONS]